Out-Law / Your Daily Need-To-Know

 Claimants can bring actions for damages resulting from a breach of EU or UK competition law either in the High Court or in the Competition Appeal Tribunal (CAT).
 Where the Competition and Markets Authority, or the European Commission before 31 December 2020, has already found a breach of competition law, a claim can be brought as a "follow-on" damages claim, where the claimant can rely on the earlier infringement decision as binding evidence of liability.

 To make use of this procedure, an application for a Collective Proceedings Order (CPO) must be made to the CAT, which will decide at a certification hearing whether the CPO will be made or not.
 The CAT must be satisfied that it is just and reasonable that the party seeking to act as representative be authorised to do so, and that the claims are eligible for inclusion in collective proceedings.
+If a CPO is made, the CAT will also decide whether the proceedings will be "opt-in" or "opt-out".
 The CAT may revoke a CPO, and so terminate the collective proceedings, at any stage.

-The CPO procedure has been relatively little used to date.
-However, it is expected to be used more often going forward following the Supreme Court's decision in the case of Merricks v Mastercard in 2021 - the first consideration of this new regime by the UK's highest court - and the CAT's subsequent grant in that case of its first CPO.
+The CPO procedure was used relatively little in its early days.
+However, its uptake has grown rapidly since the Supreme Court's decision in the case of Merricks v Mastercard in 2021 - the first consideration of the CPO regime by the UK's highest court - and the CAT's subsequent grant in that case of its first CPO.

 Davis Alan July_2019